steadylearner/Rust-Full-Stack/README.md

 [![NPM and Rust by Steadylearner](https://www.steadylearner.com/static/images/post/web/npm-and-rust-by-Steadylearner.png)](https://www.steadylearner.com/blog/read/How-to-use-NPM-packages-with-Rust-Frontend)

+1. [How to use Rust Yew]
-1. [How to use a modal in Rust]
+2. [How to use a modal in Rust]
-2. [How to use routers in Rust Frontend]
+3. [How to use routers in Rust Frontend]
-3. [How to serve static files with Rust]
-4. [How to use a single page app with Rust]
-5. [How to modulize your Rust Frontend]
+4. [How to modulize your Rust Frontend]
-6. [How to use Rust Yew]
-7. [How to use NPM packages with Rust Frontend]
+5. [How to use NPM packages with Rust Frontend]
-8. [How to use markdown with Rust Frontend]
+6. [How to use markdown with Rust Frontend]

 ## Server